rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 ﻿# Overview Control flow tasks

-To get aquainted with ETLBox, you should start with the Control Flow tasks.
+To get acquainted with ETLBox, you should start with the Control Flow tasks.

 ## Namespace